Analysis of the Threshold for Energy Consumption in Displacement of Random Sensors

 We prove that the expected $a$-total expected displacement of algorithm\\ $CV_2(n,r_2, s)$ (see Algorithm \ref{alg_coverage2}) is in $O\left(n^{1-\frac{a}{2}}\right)$ when $r_2= \frac{1+\epsilon}{2\lfloor \sqrt{n}\rfloor}$ and $s=\frac{1-\delta}{\lfloor\sqrt{n}\rfloor}.$

 Notice that our Algorithm \ref{alg_coverage2} is in two phases.
-During the first phase (see steps (1-7)) we use a greedy strategy and move all the sensors only according to second coordinate.
+During the first phase (see steps $(1)$-$(7)$) we use a greedy strategy and move all the sensors only according to second coordinate.
 As a result of the first phase we get $\lfloor\sqrt{n}\rfloor$ lines each with $\lfloor\sqrt{n}\rfloor$ random sensors.
 For the second phase the main result from Section \ref{sec:one} (see Theorem \ref{thm:const}) is applicable.

-It is worth to pointing out that the first phase of Algorithm \ref{alg_coverage2} reduces the $a$-total movement on the unit square to the $a$-total movement in the unit interval.
-Obviously Algorithm \ref{alg_coverage2} moves sensors only vertical and horizontal fashion but it is powerful enough to derive the desired threshold.
+It is worth pointing out that the first phase of Algorithm \ref{alg_coverage2} reduces the $a$-total displacement on the unit square to the $a$-total displacement on the unit interval.
+Obviously Algorithm \ref{alg_coverage2} moves sensors only in vertical and horizontal fashion but it is powerful enough to derive the desired threshold.